dev4press/coreactivity/readme.txt

 * WooCommerce (3 events) / v1.1

 = Geo Location of IPs =
 The plugin can locate where the IP making the request is coming from.
-There are currently two methods available, with more coming in the future:
+There are currently three methods available, with more coming in the future:

 * Online via GeoJS.io website
 * IP2Location Local Database